 From 33 to 100 feet, Kryptek gives you a better chance at survival and bagging that trophy buck or bird.

 To be successful camouflaging in all light spectrums, camo must be printed using the correct inks and materials.
-Kryptek camo patterns have been extensively tested and proven to hide you in daylight, as well as night and infrared, thermal and night vision.
+Kryptek camo patterns have been extensively tested and proven to hide you in daylight, infrared, thermal and night vision.

 Truly, a transitional pattern, Kryptek was selected in 2012 for testing in the Army’s camo improvement program.
 (Crye Precision’s Scorpion W2—similar to Multicam—won.)

 There are 10 different patterns to choose from for every environment possible:

 - Mandrake– Green and brown-based for dense foliage environments

 - Raid– Grays and white for urban settings

 - Highlander– Varying shades of browns, some gray and shadowy green for mixed terrains and elevations

 - Altitude– Greens and grays for areas that have sparse cover and mountainous areas

 - Nomad– Brown and tan-based for barren landscapes, deserts and sand